resiliex/tropical_nights/README.md

 # tropical_nights
-Tables with the complete results of the paper ANALYSIS OF TROPICAL NIGHTS IN SPAIN.
-MINIMUM TEMPERATURES AS AN INDICATOR OF CLIMATE CHANGE
+Tables with the complete results of the paper 'Analysis of tropical nights in Spain.
+Minimum temperatures as an indicator of climate change'.